Ticker

 3.Assess What Went Wrong—Without Blame

 Every setback has a lesson.
-Instead of blaming others, take time and reflect honestly, and possibly constructively.
+Instead of putting blame on others, take the time and really reflect honestly, and maybe even take the moment as constructively.
 Ask yourself:

 • What was outside of my control?